-For purposes of this policy, "income" is defined as royalties or return received from the transfer or licensing of technology.
-Net income is defined as the balance of income remaining after the recovery of (1) total University expenses directly related to generating and securing income from a specific technology, and (2) any advance payment for a special project by the school or other organizational unit of the University.
-These University expenses will consist of expenses such as legal fees; application, issuance, and maintenance fees for patents; legal fees and other direct expenses concerning licensing or transferring that technology; and direct marketing and patent promotion costs for that technology.
-Special project advances from the school or other organizational unit of the University will be designated in writing at the time the advance is made.
-Only net income will be allocated to the Inventors and schools.
-Upon request, the Office of Technology Transfer will provide an Inventor or Creator with a listing of expenses incurred to date on his or her technology.
+For purposes of this policy, "income" is defined as royalties or return received from the transfer or licensing of Technology or a work of authorship.
+Net income is defined as the balance of income remaining after the recovery of (1) total University expenses directly related to generating and securing income from a specific Technology, and (2) any advance payment for a special project by the school or other organizational unit of the University or VUMC.
+These institutional expenses will consist of expenses such as legal fees; application, issuance, and maintenance fees for patents; legal fees and other direct expenses concerning licensing or transferring that Technology; and direct marketing and patent promotion costs for that Technology.
+Special project advances from the school or other organizational unit of the University or VUMC will be designated in writing at the time the advance is made.
+Only net income will be allocated to Inventors, Creators, and schools.
+Upon request, CTTC will provide an Inventor or Creator with a listing of expenses incurred to date on his or her Technology.